apache/drill/_docs/configure-drill/configuration-options/010-configuration-options-introduction.md

 `/conf` directory.
 Drill sources` /etc/drill/conf` if it exists.
 Otherwise, Drill sources the local `<drill_installation_directory>/conf` directory.

 The sys.options table contains information about system and session options.
 The sys.boot table contains information about Drill start-up options.
 The section, ["Start-up Options"]({{site.baseurl}}/docs/start-up-options), covers how to configure and view key boot options.
-The following table lists the system options in alphabetical order and provides a brief description of supported options:
+The following table lists the system options in alphabetical order and provides a brief description of supported options.

 ## System Options
 The sys.options table lists the following options that you can set as a system or session option as described in the section, ["Planning and Execution Options"]({{site.baseurl}}/docs/planning-and-execution-options).